ONSdigital/software-engineer-community/standards/github.md

 #### Two-factor authentication

-- **Administrators must enable TFA** - a condition of being granted administration right on the organization is to have two-factor authentication enabled.
-Therefore it follows that all **Technical Lead**s must enable TFA on their accounts.
+- **Administrators must enable MFA** - a condition of being granted administration right on the organization is to have two-factor authentication enabled.
+Therefore it follows that all **Technical Lead**s must enable MFA on their accounts.

-- **Members should enable TFA** -  it is strongly encouraged that all users have two-factor authentication enabled on their accounts.
+- **Members should enable MFA** -  it is strongly encouraged that all users have two-factor authentication enabled on their accounts.
 Reasonable reasons for not having it enabled are required.

-- **Service Accounts don't need to enable TFA** - service accounts used by continuous integration solutions do not require two-factor authentication.
+- **Service Accounts don't need to enable MFA** - service accounts used by continuous integration solutions do not require two-factor authentication.
 Service accounts should have the minimal permissions required to complete the required task (_principal of least required priviledge_)

 ### Signed commits